 Large Language Models (LLMs)

 LLMs are programs that are able to “cognize, summarize, translate, predict and generate text and other content based on knowledge gained from massive datasets” (Lee, 2023).
 Essentially, LLMs, such as ChatGPT and HeadLime, attempt to reproduce text that mimics human writing.
-The generated text is largely based on word and topic association, meaning the program’s algorithm searches its dataset for similar words and topics in order to formulate the text received.
+The generated text is largely based on word and topic association, meaning the program’s algorithm searches its dataset for similar words and topics in order to formulate the text.

 Limitations of AWTs